ucb-rit/savio-training-intro-fall-2020/intro.md

  - [Drive desktop app](https://www.google.com/drive/download/)

 For more ambitious users, Box has a Python-based SDK that can be used to write scripts for file transfers.
 For more information on how to do this, check out the `BoxAuthenticationBootstrap.ipynb` and `TransferFilesFromBoxToSavioScratch.ipynb` from BRC's cyberinfrastructure engineer on [GitHub](https://github.com/ucberkeley/brc-cyberinfrastructure/tree/dev/analysis-workflows/notebooks)

-BRC is working (long-term) on making Globus available for transfer to/from Box and bDrive, but it's not available yet.

 # Data transfer: Box & bDrive with rclone